 You can still spread or contract STDs even if neither you or your partner are experiencing symptoms, which is why routine testing is so important.

-Your gynecologist suggests STD testing based on any symptoms you’re experiencing, your age, and your lifestyle.
+Our staff suggests STD testing based on any symptoms you’re experiencing, your age, and your lifestyle.
 Part of your testing could include checking for:

 If you have specific concerns — for example, if your partner finds out they have a certain STD — let your practitioner know.
 They can tailor your STD screening based on your individual needs.

 Chlamydia is an easily curable bacterial infection.
 It’s important to get treatment for chlamydia as soon as you find out you have it, as it can cause major damage to a woman’s reproductive system if it remains untreated and can greatly affect pregnancies.
 Both men and women can get chlamydia.
 Symptoms usually appear several weeks after contracting the STD, and include:

 Since you can get re-infected with chlamydia again even after it’s treated, your doctor may schedule a follow-up appointment with you for another STD test.

 Gonorrhea is a very common bacterial sexually transmitted disease.
 If left untreated, pregnant women can spread gonorrhea to their babies.
 It’s easily curable with antibiotics.
 Some men and most women carrying gonorrhea do not report any symptoms, but if they do, signs include:

 Gonorrhea can also affect the eyes, throat, and rectum.

 Syphilis is a bacterial STD characterized by four progressive stages — primary, secondary, latent, and tertiary.
 Syphilis symptoms are dependent upon what stage you’re in.
 Because syphilis can be very serious, it’s important to catch it early.

 The first two stages are associated with sores and rashes and can easily go unnoticed.
 The latent stage does not present any symptoms.
 The tertiary stage is considered the most serious and can affect various organs, including the heart and brain.